Southwest SectionPublished on May 18th, 2017 | By: Belinda Raines

 Meetings and Events

-2017 marks the first time that ACerS Structural Clay Products Division, ACerS Southwest Section, and the National Brick Research Center have joined forces to combine annual meetings to better meet the needs of the structural clay industry.
-Taking place at the Radisson Fort Worth North at Fossil Creek, this meeting includes a full-day of technical presentations, plant tours to Acme Brick (Denton) and Forterra (Mineral Wells), a companions program, a suppliers mixer, a Thursday evening banquet, hospitality suite, and more!
+2017 marks the first time that the ACerS Southwest Section, the ACerS Structural Clay Products Division, and the National Brick Research Center joined forces to combine annual meetings to better meet the needs of the structural clay industry.
+The meeting took place at the Radisson Fort Worth North at Fossil Creek and included a full-day of technical presentations, plant tours, a companions’ program, a suppliers mixer, a Thursday evening banquet, hospitality suite, and more.

 The Southwest Section administers the Forrest K. Pence Memorial Scholarship Fund and The Robert and Mary Buttle Scholarship Fund.
 Here is information about each of these scholarships: